onehl7/onehl7.github.io/_posts/2025-12-20-sase-and-sse.md

 ---
 layout: post
-title: "SASE and SSE Vendor Comparison"
+title: "SASE and SSE"
 category: technology
 ---

-## SASE and SSE Vendor Comparison
+## SASE and SSE Comparison

 This table compares different SASE and SSE vendors across various dimensions.
+Intent is to understand these vendor product & solutions and make right decision for your specific requirements.
+Tip:- Gather and understand requirements (Business & Technical) clearly before selecting a vendor solution.

 <style>